raff/glin/README.md

 Go line scanner

-Glin is similar in concept to "awk" but offer a more limited and simplified interface.
+Glin is similar in concept to "awk" but offers a more limited and simplified interface.

 Glin reads lines from stanrd input, splits each line into fields, and writes a re-ordered list of fields.

 A common usage for glin is to "filter" a log file and return only a limited set of fields.